U.S. Bancorp (USB) Analysis & Forecast for 2023

 U.S. Bancorp (USB) Insider Activity

-A total of 74 insider transactions have happened at U.S. Bancorp (USB) in the last six months, with sales accounting for 44 and purchases happening 30 times.
-The most recent transaction is an insider purchase by Colberg Alan B.,the company’sDirector.
-SEC filings show that Colberg Alan B. bought 10,000 shares of the company’s common stock on Apr 21 at a price of $34.14 per share for a total of $0.34 million.
-Following the purchase, the insider now owns 10050.0 shares.
+A total of 71 insider transactions have happened at U.S. Bancorp (USB) in the last six months, with sales accounting for 42 and purchases happening 29 times.
+The most recent transaction is an insider purchase by McKenney Richard P,the company’sDirector.
+SEC filings show that McKenney Richard P bought 20,000 shares of the company’s common stock on May 05 at a price of $30.37 per share for a total of $0.61 million.
+Following the purchase, the insider now owns 20000.0 shares.

-U.S. Bancorp disclosed in a document filed with the SEC on Dec 12 that CECERE ANDREW (Chairman, President and CEO) sold a total of 84,948 shares of the company’s common stock.
-The trade occurred on Dec 12 and was made at $43.51 per share for $3.7 million.
-Following the transaction, the insider now directly holds 0.96 million shares of the USB stock.
+U.S. Bancorp disclosed in a document filed with the SEC on Apr 28 that Wine Scott W. (Director) bought a total of 30,438 shares of the company’s common stock.
+The trade occurred on Apr 28 and was made at $32.85 per share for $1.0 million.
+Following the transaction, the insider now directly holds 30438.0 shares of the USB stock.

 U.S. Bancorp (USB): Who are the competitors?